inventory management

 Some MRP systems also have the ability to track lot numbers throughout the manufacturing process.
 This information can be critical for quality control and troubleshooting issues that may arise.

-Craftybase is an MRP software that features lot tracking functionality while also tracking your inventory levels in real-time.
+Craftybase is an example of MRP software that features lot tracking functionality while also tracking your inventory levels in real-time.
 Craftybase lot numbers are automatically assigned to products based on the raw materials used and the production date so that you can see the full traceability of your raw materials through to sale.
 Sign up for a 14 day free trial today

 The bottom line